Majidbro93/FDS-Final-Project/README.md

 - Sentiment analysis of movie overviews.

 ### Machine Learning
+- Movie success prediction based on the genere and certificate.
+- Movie industry gross revenue prediction based on the genere and certificate.
-- Movie recommendation system based on overview keywords.
+- Movie recommendation system based on overview and name of movies keywords.
 - Prediction of missing values in categorical columns using Random Forest.

 ### Interactive Features